 And once you get your arms around that significant task, it’s a good idea to continually test your content delivery methods and make modifications based on your audience’s changing needs over time.

 In order to fuel your content distribution activity over a period of time (what equates to an old school media flight), you’re going to have to do more than copy and paste.
-The title of your post over and over again in an email blast or on a social network just issn’t good enough.
+The title of your post over and over again in an email blast or on a social network just isn’t good enough anymore.

 Why?
 It’s one of the best ways possible to turn off (or piss off) that select, custom media channel that you painfully built person by person over time to distribute your content to.
 And if that discerning audience senses that you’re mimicking a bot or using auto broadcasting tools that push out the same old stuff over and over again, you’re increasing the opportunity for them to remove you.
 Or worse, unsubscribe you from their community.

 Every content creator knows that it all begins with writing.
 So when you develop a content asset (think blog post, email, social post, etc.), chances are you’ve written more than a few titles for your content as it evolved through the creation process.
 This development and editing process creates important fuel for distributing your content.

 During this writing and editing process, avoid the trash can or the delete key so that you save every digital thought and sound bite that you create.